Transit Bus Accidents

 - Failure to stop/yield at an intersection: If a bus fails to stop at an intersection or properly yield to oncoming traffic, the likelihood of an accident will rise.

 - Failure to brake: Transit buses carry thousands of pounds of momentum, making braking one of the most important functions of a bus.
 If a bus driver fails to properly brake, the results could be catastrophic for passengers, pedestrians, motorcycles and other vehicles on the road.
+The transit bus accident lawyers at our Fort Lauderdale firm have seen many of these cases.

 - Loss of control: If the mechanics of a transit bus fail resulting in the loss of control of the vehicle, anybody in the surrounding area and onboard could be at risk of injury or death.